pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :type rect: :ref:`Rect`

       :rtype: :ref:`Annot`
       :returns: the created annotation.
-To attach other information (like author, creation date, etc.) use methods of :ref:`Annot`.
+Use methods of :ref:`Annot` to make any changes.

    .. method:: addWidget(widget)

       PDF only: Add a PDF Form field ("widget") to a page.
-This also turns the PDF into a Form PDF.
-Because of the large amount of different options, we have developed a new class :ref:`Widget`, which contains the possible PDF field attributes.
+This also **turns the PDF into a Form PDF**.
+Because of the large amount of different options available for widgets, we have developed a new class :ref:`Widget`, which contains the possible PDF field attributes.
+It must be used for both, form field creation and updates.

-      :arg widget: a :ref:`Widget` object which has been created upfront.
+      :arg widget: a :ref:`Widget` object which must have been created upfront.
       :type widget: :ref:`Widget`

       :returns: a widget annotation.